barwojcik/dense_direction/README.md

 #### Example output:

-The plots show a colored overlay that encodes the estimated per‑pixel direction for pixels classified as `concrete crack`, `blood vessel`, and `road` in the example image.
+The plots show a colored overlay that encodes the estimated per‑pixel direction for pixels classified as `concrete crack`, `blood vessel`, and `road` in the example images from `Concrete-Cracks`, `CHASE DB1` and `Ottawa-Roads` datasets.

 <p align="center">
   <img src="docs/ims/example_output_crack.png" alt="Output plot, crack">